-If you are not familiar with RabbitMQ and message queueing, I would recommend you to read RabbitMQ for beginners - what is RabbitMQ? before you start to read about exchanges, routing keys, headers, and bindings.
+If you are not familiar with RabbitMQ and message queueing, read RabbitMQ for beginners - what is RabbitMQ? before reading about exchanges, routing keys, headers, and bindings.

 A direct exchange delivers messages to queues based on a message routing key.
-The routing key is a message attribute added into the message header by the producer.
-The routing key can be seen as an "address" that the exchange is using to decide how to route the message.
-A message goes to the queue(s) whose binding key exactly matches the routing key of the message.
+The routing key is a message attribute added to the message header by the producer.
+Think of the routing key as an "address" that the exchange is using to decide how to route the message.
+A message goes to the queue(s) with the binding key that exactly matches the routing key of the message.

-The direct exchange type is useful when you would like to distinguish messages published to the same exchange using a simple string identifier.
+The direct exchange type is useful to distinguish messages published to the same exchange using a simple string identifier.

 The default exchange AMQP brokers must provide for the direct exchange is "amq.direct".